Skip to main content

 Defense effectiveness

 A meta-analysis of 78 published studies found that attackers with adaptive strategies succeed at 85%+ rates.
 Most defense mechanisms achieve less than 50% mitigation (arXiv:2506.23260).
 This gap between attack and defense effectiveness means detection and response are more reliable than prevention alone.
+XOR's verification pipeline focuses on output validation rather than perfect input protection.

-"Prompt injection is defining the AI era" — CrowdStrike 2026 Threat Report
+"Prompt injection is defining the AI era".
+CrowdStrike 2026 Threat Report

 What XOR catches